Sundance moving? Park City-based film festival to consider new U.S. locations | Gephardt Daily

 Sundance and Utah

-The Sundance Film Festival’s 40-year-history has been centered in Park City and Utah.
+The Sundance Film Festival’s 40-year history has been centered in Park City and Utah.

-“Sundance Institute’s connection to Utah is profound, reflecting decades of shared cultural achievements that have shaped the Festival into what it is today,” says the statement from the non-profit Sundance Institute.
+“Sundance Institute’s connection to Utah is profound, reflecting decades of shared cultural achievements that have shaped the Festival into what it is today,” says the statement from the nonprofit Sundance Institute.

 “With the Festival’s current contract with Park City up for renewal starting in 2027, the RFI/RFP will allow the Institute to evaluate, consider, and build on its foundation for an accessible Festival serving a growing global independent creative community.